New-York Historical Reopening Protocols and Procedures

 Yes, all of our regular restrooms are open and sanitized on an enhanced schedule.

 What happens if there’s a case of COVID-19 connected to the Museum?

 In the event there’s a confirmed case of COVID-19 at New-York Historical, immediate steps will be taken to disinfect the affected area and notification will be made to potentially exposed staff members.

-Yes, the NYHistory Store will be open with enhanced cleaning protocols in place.
+Yes, the NYHistory Store is open with enhanced cleaning protocols in place.
 You can also continue to shop at the online store.

 Parliament Espresso and Coffee Bar is open to visitors and staff, offering packaged food service.
-The new hours are Wednesday–Sunday, 8 am – 5 pm.
+Hours are Friday, 10 am – 6 pm, and Saturday and Sunday, 11 am – 5 pm.
 Our restaurant, Storico, is closed until further notice.